Symbiotic star candidates in Gaia Data Release 3: Introduction

 Other key observational features of symbiotic stars emerge in photometric imaging and astrometric data.
 Photometry captures brightness variations that enable precise determinations of stellar magnitudes, temperatures, and variability.
 In symbiotic stars, the complex interactions between binary partners lead to distinctive light curves, including periodic and eruptive variations \citep[e.g.,][]{merc2020}.
-Symbiotic binary partners also tend to be widely separated ($\gtrsim$1~au) compared with other interacting binaries, enabling high-resolution imaging to distinguish components \citep[e.g.,][]{bujarrabal2020, planquart2025}.
+Symbiotic binary partners also tend to have long orbital periods compared with other interacting binaries, ranging from hundreds of days (for S-type stars) to decades \citep[D-type systems, e.g.,][]{gromadzki2013}.
+The corresponding orbital separations are typically $\gtrsim$ 2--3~au, enabling high-resolution imaging to distinguish components \citep[e.g.,][]{schmid2017, bujarrabal2018}.
 Astrometric data from symbiotic stars contributes to refinements of stellar luminosities as well as their distribution within the Galaxy.
 These unique characteristics allow symbiotic systems to be distinguished from other binary and single-star systems.
-These same features --- evidence of a cool giant with molecular absorption features coupled with the clear signature of hot gas --- guided pioneers in the discovery of symbiotic stars \citep{merrill1932, swings1941, paynegaposchkin1946}.

 To date, over 300 symbiotic stars are listed in the SIMBAD astronomical database.
-This census, while impressive given observational challenges in the identification of individual stars \citep[e.g.][]{merc2025}, is significantly less than theoretical predictions for the population of symbiotic stars in the Milky Way, which range from 10$^3$ to 10$^5$ \citep{kenyon1986, mmunari1992, magrini2003, lu2006, akras2023, xu2024}.
-This discrepancy continues to drive searches for these rare objects, with strategies that focus on optical line emission surveys, along with IR \citep{akras2019a, akras2021, chen2025}, UV \citep{akras2023}, and X-ray \citep{munari2021} wave bands.
+This census, while impressive given observational challenges in the identification of individual stars \citep[e.g.][]{merc2025review}, is significantly less than theoretical predictions for the population of symbiotic stars in the Milky Way, which range from 10$^3$ to 10$^5$ \citep{kenyon1986, mmunari1992, magrini2003, lu2006, laversveiler2025}.
+This discrepancy continues to drive searches for these rare objects, with strategies that focus on optical line emission surveys \citep{munari2021}, along with photometry in optical \citep{lucy2024}, IR \citep{akras2019a, akras2021, chen2025}, UV \citep{akras2023}, and X-ray \citep{xu2024, merc2025xray, guerrero2025} wave bands.
 These studies, including others that incorporate machine learning \citep{akras2019b, jia2023}, have yielded dozens of candidates, though far fewer confirmed symbiotic stars.